ludo6577/TrelloJsonToHtmlTable/README.md

 # TrelloJsonToHtmlTable

 Convert a **Trello Board** to **EXCEL (xls)** or **HTML Page**.
 All in one Javascript page without plugin or server interaction!
 Free, Fast and Easy to use, you can now make reporting or backup from your Trello Boards to Excel or a simple HTML page in only a few clicks.
-Keep you data safe, everything is executed on your browser.
+Keep your data safe, everything is executed on your browser.

 ## Live example